Joel King: Odense Boldklub

+Loan to Sydney FC

+In February 2023, King was loaned back to former club Sydney FC until the end of the 2022–23 A-League Men season.
+King made 13 appearances in his loan spell, including starts in an elimination final win over derby rivals Western Sydney Wanderers, and in both legs of the semi-final tie against Melbourne City.

 Return to Sydney FC

-In February 2023, King was loaned back to former club Sydney FC until the end of the 2022–23 A-League Men season.
-King made 13 appearances in his loan spell, including starts in an Elimination Final against derby rivals Western Sydney Wanderers and in both leagues of the Semi Final tie against Melbourne City.

 In June 2023, King re-signed with Sydney FC on a permanent basis, signing a three-year deal with the club.
+King made his 100th appearance for the club on 29 December 2023, in a 3–1 win over Wellington Phoenix at Allianz Stadium.
+He scored his first goal for Sydney on 30 March 2024, in a 2–0 win over the Central Coast Mariners.

+On 23 August 2025, King made his 150th appearance for Sydney FC against Auckland FC in the quarter-finals of the 2025 Australia Cup.

 International career

 Australian under-23s

 King was called up to the Australian under-23 squad for the delayed 2020 Tokyo Olympics by manager Graham Arnold.
 He made his debut in a friendly warm up game for the Olympics against New Zealand in a 0–2 loss.

-King provided an assist for Australia's first goal of the tournament, scored by Lachlan Wales against Argentina in which Australia ran out 2-0 winners.
+King provided an assist for Australia's first goal of the tournament, scored by Lachlan Wales against Argentina in which Australia ran out 2–0 winners.

 Australia

 King was called up to the Socceroos squad by manager Graham Arnold for their 2022 FIFA World Cup qualification match against Vietnam as regular left back Aziz Behich was unable to take part.
-King started the match and put in a good performance with Australia winning 4-0.
+He started the match and put in a good performance with Australia winning 4–0.

+King was called up to the Socceroos squad for the 2022 FIFA World Cup.